anokun7/ee-workshop/README.md

 ## <a name="task4"></a>Task 4: Deploy to Kubernetes

-Now that we have built, deployed and scaled a multi OS application to Docker EE using Swarm mode for orchestration, let's learn how to use Docker EE with Kubernetes.
+Now that we have built, deployed and scaled a multi OS application to Docker EE using Swarm for orchestration, let's learn how to use Docker EE with Kubernetes.

 Docker EE lets you choose the orchestrator to use to deploy and manage your application, between Swarm and Kubernetes.
 In the previous tasks we have used Swarm for orchestration.
 In this section we will deploy the application to Kubernetes and see how Docker EE exposes Kubernetes concepts.